AlienHeadWars/repo-slice/README.md

 * **SonarCloud**: For continuous static analysis to detect bugs, vulnerabilities, and code smells.
 * **Snyk**: For scanning dependencies against a database of known open-source vulnerabilities.
 * **Dependabot**: For automatically keeping our dependencies up-to-date.
 ## Contributing

-*(This section will briefly explain the project's openness to contributions and link directly to the CONTRIBUTING.md file for detailed standards and procedures).*
+We welcome contributions\!
+Please see our [CONTRIBUTING.md](https://www.google.com/search?q=CONTRIBUTING.md) for detailed standards and procedures.